 This section is to be used for informational purposes only.
 FDA approval alone is not a basis for coverage.

-Tepezza (teprotumumab-trbw) is an insulin-like growth factor-1 receptor inhibitor indicated for the treatment of thyroid eye disease.
+Tepezza (teprotumumab-trbw) is an insulin-like growth factor-1 receptor inhibitor indicated for the treatment of thyroid eye disease regardless of activity or duration.